RaduBratan/Uni-AOOP-project/README.md

   * add review for game
   * see reviews I submitted to games
 - Enter developer account (requires password)
-  * see reviews for my game
+  * see reviews for my games

 2. Use at least 8 classes (I created 10):
 - Game